Luthaf/Jumos.jl/doc/simulations/usage-example.rst

 the module and the exported names in the current scope.

-Then, in this script, we create a molecular dynamics (``"MD"``) simulation with a timestep of :math:`2\ \text{fs}`, and a cubic cell, associated to the simulation.
+Then, in this script, we create a molecular dynamics (``"MD"``) simulation with a timestep of :math:`1.0\ \text{fs}`, and associated a cubic cell to the simulation.
-The topology and the original positions are read from the same file, as an :file:`.xyz` file contains some topological information (mainly the atomics names).
+The topology and the original positions are read from the same file, as an :file:`.xyz` file contains topological information (mainly the atomics names).

-The only interaction is a :ref:`Lennard-Jones <lennard-jones-potential>` interaction, also added to the simulation before the run.
+The only interaction — a :ref:`Lennard-Jones <lennard-jones-potential>` interaction — is also added to the simulation before the run.
 The next lines add some outputs to the simulation, namely a :ref:`trajectory <trajectory-output>` and an :ref:`energy <energy-output>` output.
+And finally the simulation is started for a first 500 steps.

-And finally the simulation is started for 500 steps.
-Any parameter can easily be changed during the simulation: here, in line 27, we change the output frequency of the trajectory output, and then run the simulation for another 5000 steps.
+Any parameter can easily be changed during the simulation: here, at the line 27, we change the output frequency of the trajectory output, and then run the simulation for another 5000 steps.